alcea-rosea/alcea-rosea.github.io/_nobilis/mechanics/bonds.md

   - For mortal characters, the reward is usually points of Will (maximum equal to the rating of the Bond).
   - Because Bonds are player-controlled, you can get yourself into trouble with your Bond at any time you choose [p165].

-- You can sometimes use your Bonds to prevent character death [p164]
+- You can sometimes use your Bonds to prevent character death [p164].
+  - Surviving off of a Setting Property as if it were a Bond may taint you with the nature of that environment, which manifests as a Wound with an Affliction that describes your dependence on that environment [p315].

 - When a Bond is non-trivially broken during play, the character takes a Wound [p165].
   - The maximum possible Wound is determined by the Bond rating [p165]: